logo

 The Security Plan

-From the security strategy a security plan can be drawn up.
+From the security strategy a security plan or scoping document can be drawn up.
 The plan needs to include a survey of all project related buildings and property as it is important to try and keep uniformity of equipment and systems across the organisation where possible.
 For example; control, auditing and management of staff, contractors and visitors is much simpler if there is one central database that relates to all access control in the head office and other strategic areas.
 It can also lead to much more flexibility with regards to training and availability of in-house or contract security staff.
 Large savings can also be made where there is already existing or proposed maintenance staff or maintenance contractors.
 By increasing the duties of the maintenance staff to include first line maintenance, which does not normally require specialist expertise, expensive Supplier contracts can be greatly reduced.

 The Security Budget